 |Electronic viewfinder (3686k dots)||Electronic viewfinder (2330k dots)|

 |10 shutter flaps per second||10 shutter flaps per second|

 |650 shots per battery charge||370 shots per battery charge|

 |127 x 96 x 74 mm, 650 g||113 x 67 x 46 mm, 340 g|

 Body comparison: Sony A7R III vs Leica C-LUX

 An illustration of the physical size and weight of the Sony A7R III and the Leica C-LUX is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica C-LUX is considerably smaller (38 percent) than the Sony A7R III.
 It is worth mentioning in this context that the A7R III is splash and dust resistant, while the C-LUX does not feature any corresponding weather-sealing.